lino-framework/book/docs/admin/upgrade.rst

 ================================

 This document gives generic instructions for upgrading a Lino production site to a new version.
+This procedure is suitable for smaller sites with one contact person.
+See :doc:`/admin/testing` for are more sophisticated approach on sites with many users.
 See also :doc:`/dev/datamig` for technical background information.
-This procedure is suitable for smaller sites with one contact person.
-See also :doc:`/hosting/testing` for are more sophisticated approach on sites with many users.

 - Go to your project directory::